jaaack-wang/gender-predictor/README_en.md

-This method assumes the independence among different features (i.e., charecters) such that [a dictionary](https://github.com/jaaack-wang/gender-predicator/blob/main/Naive_Bayes_Gender/data/dict4Gender.json) containing charecter-gender pair was made based on the combined training set.
+This method assumes the independence among different features (i.e., charecters) such that [a dictionary](https://github.com/jaaack-wang/gender-predicator/blob/main/Naive_Bayes_Gender/data/dict4Gender.json) containing charecter-gender pairs was made based on the combined training set.

 ## Usage
 Download the repository, and then cd to the [Naive_Bayes_Gender](https://github.com/jaaack-wang/gender-predicator/tree/main/Naive_Bayes_Gender).